OpenFn/ConSoSci/docs/5-asana.md

 ### OpenFn Jobs Setup

-1. A first OpenFn job (GID Retrieval Job) is written to retrieve the gids of all the associated fields from the Asana project.
+1. A first OpenFn job (A. GIDs and Mappings for Updsert) is written to retrieve the gids of all the associated fields from the Asana project.
 Note: the Project gid is found in the Asana project URL, which usually has the format:`https://app.asana.com/0/<Project_gid/list`.

 The key is to create a dummy task in Asana using the " +Add task" button in the Asana UI.
 Click to view the Asana task details and take note of the UI structure in the browser.
 It should look like this:.